We serve up mouthwatering moments from history, tucking in with kings and queens as they have feasted through the centuries

 of honour even tested King Edward IV’s food for safety by prodding it with a unicorn’s horn (a fossil shell).

 The Tudors were as flamboyant over food as they were about everything else and a visit today to Henry VIII’s Kitchens at Hampton Court Palace gives a vivid flavour of the behind-the-scenes activities required to feed the court.
 Some 200 cooks, sergeants, grooms and pages were employed in hot, sweaty conditions described by one observer as “veritable hells”.
-This Christmas, daily cookery on an Elizabethan theme reveals the sort of dishes produced.

 For Henry VIII, Advent was a time of fasting, explains Historic Kitchens team member Richard Fitch; king and courtiers would have eschewed meat and dairy products for the month before Christmas, relying instead on fish and basic vegetables to keep them going.
 Christmas Day, reserved for religious devotions rather than being a culinary high point, nevertheless signalled the welcome start of twelve days of frivolity, food and feasting, culminating in the Epiphany or Twelfth Night.